stormpath/stormpath-framework-spec/login.md

 ## Login View Model

-The login view model should be returned to the client if the GET request is `Accept: application/json`.
+The login view model should be returned to the client if the GET request is `Accept: application/json` and `stormpath.web.produces` contains `application/json`.
 This is for front-end clients that need to dynamically know how to render the login form.

 The model should have: